-An international initiative has been launched to reform interbank offered rates (“IBORs”) and to develop more robust alternatives.
-This move was prompted by the widely publicized cases of attempted manipulation by traders from prominent investment banks of various IBORs.
-IBORs are important because they are frequently used as a benchmark or target return for many funds, as well as underpinning various financial instruments and products.
-IBORs may also be present in other non-financial contractual arrangements.
+An international initiative was launched to reform interbank offered rates (“IBORs”) and to develop more robust alternatives in 2017.
+This move was prompted by the widely publicized LIBOR manipulation scandal.
+IBORs are important because they were frequently used as a benchmark or target return for many funds, as well as underpinning various financial instruments and products and potentially other non-financial contractual arrangements.

-Regulators around the world have been engaging with market participants, including banks and asset managers, to consider how best to transition to new alternative risk-free rates (“RFRs”).
-Legal & General has participated in various market work streams led by the Bank of England to help all aspects of the market transition.
+Regulators around the world have been engaging with market participants, including banks and asset managers, to consider how best the market was to transition to new alternative risk free rates (“RFRs”).
+Legal & General has participated in various market work streams led by the Bank of England to help all aspects of the transition away from IBORs.

-The transition away from IBORs represents a significant challenge, particularly for banks, asset managers and financial services firms across the industry.
-Estimates of the amount of IBOR-related activity in the banking and financial sector vary, but all point to global exposures in the hundreds of trillions.
-A significant amount of work across all market participants is therefore required to ensure a smooth transition.
+The transition has represented a significant market challenge, particularly for banks, asset managers and financial services firms across the industry.
+Estimates of the amount of IBOR-related activity in the banking and financial sector vary, but all pointed to global exposures in the hundreds of trillions.
+A significant amount of work across all market participants has therefore been required to ensure a smooth transition.